 I love myself a journaling session, but I totally understand that it might feel overwhelming if you’ve not really tried it before.
 I’ve put together a detailed guide on how to start a journaling practice along with some journaling prompts that you can use for your 30 day challenge.

 Positive affirmations will lift your heart up, and the more you practice repeating affirmations to yourself, the more self love and confidence you will build up.

 15| AVOID NEGATIVE SELF TALK

 Give your inner mean girl a rest and try making her an ally instead.
 Become your biggest cheerleader over the course of 30 days and see how your soul blossoms.

 16| LISTEN TO AN INSPIRING PODCAST

-Podcasts have been one of my favourite discoveries this year, and I love how there is something for everyone, no matter what your interests.
+Podcasts have been one of my favorite discoveries this year, and I love how there is something for everyone, no matter what your interests.
 If you’re wondering where to get started, here are 9 amazing podcast recommendations for you!

 17| LAUGH EVERY DAY